Fire and rescue services

 More information:

-Insect-borne diseases including leishmaniasis and West Nile virus are common in Tunisia.
+Insect-borne diseases including leishmaniasis and West Nile virus are common.

 To protect yourself from disease: